USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixA_model_options.md

     -   `depv/stage`
     CMAQ stage dry deposition routine.
 This option is new in version 5.3.
 See [Chapter 6](CMAQ_UG_ch06_model_configuration_options.md#682-dry-depostion---stage) for further information.
 -   `ModEmis: [default: emis/emis]`<a id=ModEmis></a>
     CMAQ inline anthropogenic and natural emissions module.
 In line emissions are activated in the CCTM run script.
 Do not change this module setting.
+See [Chapter 6](CMAQ_UG_ch06_model_configuration_options.md#inline-stream-offline) for further information.
     -   `emis/emis`
 -   `ModBiog: [default: biog/beis3]`<a id=ModBiog></a>
 Calculate biogenic emissions online with the BEIS3 model.
 Online biogenic emissions are activated in the CCTM run script.
 Do not change this module setting.
+See [Chapter 6](CMAQ_UG_ch06_model_configuration_options.md#biogenics) for further information.
     - `biog/beis3`
 -   `ModPlmrs: [default: plrise/smoke]`<a id=ModPlmrs></a>
 Calculate inline plume rise for large point sources using the Briggs algorithm as it is implemented in SMOKE.
 Inline emissions plume rise is controlled in the CCTM run script.
 Do not change this module setting.
+See [Chapter 6](CMAQ_UG_ch06_model_configuration_options.md#inline-stream-offline) for further information.
     - `plrise/smoke`
 -   `ModCgrds: [default: spcs/cgrid_spcs_nml]`<a id=ModCgrds></a>
     CMAQ model species configuration module.